brikis98/yevgeniy-brikman-homepage/_posts/2018-05-26-ownership-thinking.md

 1. **Do not mistake incentives for entitlements or bonuses.** Incentives should only be paid out if specific goals are achieved.
 The idea is you pick goals that shape the employee's behavior in a way that benefits the business.

 2. **Use KPIs.** One of the ways to define goals is to come up with a small number of Key Performance Indicators (KPIs) that are leading indicators of the business' success.
-KPIs should be easy for every employee to measure and understand and you should review progress towards KPIs regularly with the whole company so everyone always knows how they are doing against expectations.
+KPIs should be easy for every employee to measure and understand, and you should review progress towards KPIs regularly with the whole company so everyone always knows how they are doing against expectations.

 3. **Use Rapid Improvement Plans (RIPs)**.
 The idea with a RIP is to (a) define specific, quantifiable goals that can be accomplished in a short time frame, such as ~90 days, (b) determine what impact achieving those goals would have on the business, and (c) if the RIP succeeds, you celebrate it.
 The celebration for RIPs is generally fairly small: a party, an outing, a small prize.
 The real reward for accomplishing a RIP is that it contributes to the KPIs, which, in turn, contribute towards the incentive plan.